AdobeDocs/experience-platform.en/help/sources/sources-sdk/overview.md

 hidefromtoc: true
 exl-id: 5d5449ad-a1ba-402b-a281-0b2d8b704f32
 ---
-# Self-Serve Sources (Batch SDK) overview
+# Self-Serve Sources overview

-Adobe Experience Platform Self-Serve Sources (Batch SDK) is a set of configuration APIs that allow you to integrate a REST API-based source using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/) to bring your data to Experience Platform.
+Adobe Experience Platform Self-Serve Sources is a framework that allows you to integrate a REST API-based source to the Experience Platform catalog using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+Included in Self-Serve Sources is Batch SDK, which provides with a set of configuration APIs to build your own source and bring your batch data to Experience Platform.

-With Sources SDK, you can:
+With Self-Serve Sources, you can:

 * Configure and integrate a new source to the Experience Platform catalog using the [!DNL Flow Service] API.
 * Define specifications for your source, including information pertaining to supported authentication types and how resource data is fetched.
 * Create user-facing documentation for your new source.

-The Sources SDK documentation provides instructions for you to use the Adobe Experience Platform Sources SDK to configure, test and release a REST API-based source integration with Platform, and have your source become part of the ever-growing sources catalog.
+The Self-Serve Sources documentation provides instructions to configure, test, and release a REST API-based source integration with Experience Platform, and have your source become part of the ever-growing sources catalog.

 ![catalog](./assets/catalog.png)